core-wg/oscore/draft-ietf-core-object-security.md

 ## Kid Context {#context-hint}

-For certain use cases, e.g. deployments where the same kid is used with multiple contexts, it is necessary or favorable for the sender to provide an additional identifier of the security material to use, in order for the receiver to retrieve or establish the correct key.
+For certain use cases, e.g. deployments where the same kid is used with multiple contexts, it is necessary (see {{req-params}} or favorable for the Client to provide an send an additional identifier used for determining the security context.
 The kid_context parameter is used to provide such additional input.
-The kid_context and kid are used to determine the security context, or to establish the necessary input parameters to derive the security context (see {{context-derivation}}).
-The application defines how this is done.
+The kid_context and kid are used to  establish the necessary input parameters and in the derivation of the security context (see {{context-derivation}}).

-The kid_context is implicitly integrity protected, as a manipulation that leads to the wrong key (or no key) being retrieved results in an error, as described in {{ver-req}}.

 A summary of the COSE header parameter kid_context defined above can be found in {{tab-1}}.

 Some examples of relevant uses of kid_context are the following:

-* If the client has an identifier in some other namespace which can be used by the server to retrieve or establish the security context, then that identifier can be used as kid_context.
-The kid_context may be used as Master Salt ({{context-definition}}) for additional entropy of the security contexts (see for example {{master-salt-transport}}, or {{I-D.ietf-6tisch-minimal-security}}).
+* If the client has a unique identifier in some namespace, then that identifier can be used as kid_context.

-* In case of a group communication scenario {{I-D.ietf-core-oscore-groupcomm}}, if the server belongs to multiple groups, then a group identifier can be used as kid_context to enable the server to find the right security context.
+* In case of group communication {{I-D.ietf-core-oscore-groupcomm}}, a group identifier can be used as kid_context to enable different security contexts for a server belonging to multiple groups.

 ~~~~~~~~~~
 +----------+--------+------------+----------------+-----------------+